2222-09-27

 From my perspective, it can also be an alternative to JIRA or to Microsoft Project because it offers similar benefits.

-If you want to take an in-depth look at Redmine, I’d recommend this article on how to get more out of your Redmine projects.
+If you want to take an in-depth look at Redmine, I’d recommend this article on how to get more out of your Redmine projects

-Redmine Open Source Bug Tracking Tool
+Redmine Open Source tool

 • written in Ruby on Rails